xsdc/AppleStoreGlucode/DesignPatterns/AppleStorePrototype/README.md

 - The Prototype pattern allows an object to create a copy of itself.

-- This is typically used when the creation of an object directly is costly or complex.
+- This is typically used when the recreation of an object is costly or complex.

 - It may also be used to create variations of an object without the need to subclass it.